 This article shows you, a TMC Administrator, how to establish trip approval.

 Step 1: On the Certify Travel homepage, select Trip Authorization in the Admin menu.
 Then, Trip Authorization Policy.

 Step 2: The Trip Authorization page opens.
 Click the pencil icon to edit to open the section where you can establish trip policy for the company you are working with.

 The Trip Authorization page appears.
-These fields apply to all Global Distribution Systems (GDS).

 Please Note: Changing between Always assumed approved and Conditional approval must go through Certify Travel Support.

 Trip Authorization Policy Name: The travel policy name for the company.
 Then choose whether the company Authorizer must always approve all trips OR conditionally approve only certain trips.

 - Always assume approved: All trips are assumed to be approved and do not require action by the Authorizer.